trust-mfn-berlin/animals-as-objects/vault/story.history-of-the-zoological-teaching-collection.md

 The collection holdings were also shaped in accordance with this practical purpose as the inventory lists show. **Alongside roughly 6,270 zoological specimens, the institute also procured around 1,945 wall charts and about 460 models during Schulze’s tenure.**[^9] Today, it is only possible to reconstruct these acquisitions by looking at the inventory books, which were kept continuously and meticulously above all from 1884 to 1917, that is, under the direction of Franz Eilhard Schulze.
 From 1884 to about 1940, they documented the holdings’ constant growth and the expansion of the Zoological Teaching Collection.
 As early as at the beginning of the 20th century, the teaching collection of the Zoological Institute was considered “one of the biggest \[teaching collections] in Germany \[…].”[^10]

 It only became possible to expand the collection when the Zoological Museum moved into the new museum building at Invalidenstraße 43.
-In its early years, the teaching collection had been forced to make do with the limited space available in the university building at Opernplatz.[^11] This had had a negative impact on, for example, the way the collection was ordered and its items positioned in the designated cases, which were supposed to classify and present the objects systematically but were described as “provisional” up until the move in 1889.[^12] In the museum building, by contrast, the Zoological institute had the entire west wing at its disposal, with a surface area of 2,554 m2.
+In its early years, the teaching collection had been forced to make do with the limited space available in the university building at Opernplatz.[^11] This had had a negative impact on, for example, the way the collection was ordered and its items positioned in the designated cases, which were supposed to classify and present the objects systematically but were described as “provisional” up until the move in 1889.[^12] In the museum building, by contrast, the Zoological Institute had the entire west wing at its disposal, with a surface area of 2,554 sqm.
 The _Proceedings of the 5th International Zoologists’ Congress_ in 1901 described the structure of the collection in its new premises as follows:

 >“In order to procure the demonstration objects, specimens, models, wall charts, and other similar objects quickly and easily, there are two larger collection rooms next to the large auditorium on the second floor that receive items for the teaching collection; one of them contains the vertebrates and molluscs, the other arthropods and lesser animals, as well as the wall charts.”[^13]